• Skip to main content

 PREP THE CHICKEN

-• Place your chicken breasts at the bottom of a wide saucepan, trying not to overlap them if possible.
-Sprinkle over the paprika, salt & pepper and the oregano/thyme and then pour the stock into a gap in the pot.
+- Place your chicken at the bottom of a wide saucepan/your slow cooker pot/instant pot.
+Try not to put pieces on top of each other but a little overlapping is fine.
+Sprinkle over the paprika, salt & pepper and the oregano/thyme and then pour the stock into a gap in the pot if there is one.

 ON THE STOVE